AyyerLab/ResEx-phasing/STEPS.md

 This generates `data/hkl_167...cpx`.
 Optionally, you can add an additional argument to specify the output file.

-## Generation of merged data
+## Generation of continuous data
 We start with a 501^3 volume of real numbers.
 The main pre-processing step is to set low-q values to -1. and cube-corner values to 0.
+Before this, we should also calculate the scaling factor to have the experimental and simulated Bragg- magnitudes at comparable values.

 ### utils/zero_outer
+Set voxels which are closer to the center than `rmax` to -1.
+Also set cube corners to zero.

+	./utils/zero_outer ../data/anton_50pr_501_subt.raw 130

+This generates `data/anton_50pr_501_subt_zero.raw'.
+Slices through this array can be viewed by running the command

+	./view.py data/anton_50pr_501_subt_zero.raw 1

+The trailing flag integer tells the view script to show the full array, and not just the central part.

+### utils/calc_scale
+This utility calculates the scale factor required to make the merged and simulated Fourier magnitudes comparable.
+It calculates the factor using voxels with a radius between 140 and 160 voxels.

+	./utils/calc_scale data/anton_50pr_501_subt.raw

+Remember not to use the zeroed version of the experimental merge.

 ## Generate support file